 Is New Construction a Good Investment?

 A new construction home is a smart investment that is showing signs of market appreciation.
 June of 2021 saw 1.6M permits approved for new private properties and a 23.3% increase from the year before.
-2022 will be a solid year for new construction as the real estate market continues to nurture an environment that builds equity in homeownership faster than ever before.
+The real estate market continues to nurture an environment that builds equity in homeownership faster than ever before.

 Why Should You Never Buy a New Build?